 Home » Vegas Betting Guide » How to play Pai Gow Poker in Vegas

-There is a dice cup containing three dice, which is shaken by the banker in order to see who receives the first hand.
-The dealer counts from the banker’s position.
-The cards are then dealt in an anti-clockwise rotation.
+At the start of each deal, the banker shakes a dice cup containing three dice to determine which player receives the first hand.
+The dealer then counts around the table from the banker’s position, dealing the cards in an anti-clockwise rotation.

-Players then arrange the seven cards dealt with them into two hands, one hand will contain five cards and is known as the high hand.
-Once the cards have been put into hands, the dealer will then turn their cards.
-Winning hands are left face up next to the betting circle.
-An important thing to notice is if the player touches their hands before the dealer’s hand is exposed the hand is forfeit and automatically loses.
+Once all players have arranged their two hands, the dealer reveals their own.
+Winning hands remain face up next to the betting circle.
+One important rule to remember: if a player touches their cards before the dealer’s hand is exposed, the hand is considered forfeit and automatically loses.

 Of course!
 The dealer is often beaten, just as you would see in a game like Blackjack.
 Dealers are beaten all the time.